 Adding a Subscribed Projects Shortcode 3.1.x and lower

-Add the shortcode to any page, and only projects the current logged-in user is subscribed to will be shown.
+Add the shortcode to any page, and only projects the currently logged-in user is subscribed to will be shown.

 In this Article